Qiskit/qiskit/README.md

 * https://github.com/Qiskit/qiskit-ibm-runtime

-However, as Qiskit transitions to the runtime enviroment some hardware is only supported with the ``providers`` interface, however each provider may perform different types of pre and post processing and the return outcomes that are vendor defined:
+However, as Qiskit transitions to the runtime enviroment some hardware is only supported with the ``providers`` interface, however each provider may perform different types of pre and post processing and return outcomes that are vendor defined:

 * https://github.com/Qiskit/qiskit-ibmq-provider
 * https://github.com/Qiskit-Partners/qiskit-ionq